 - 23.1 Players trade to build up sets of the same commodities, as sets are more valuable than individual commodity cards (see 26.3).
-Trade is open to all players.
-Offers may be suspended, altered or withdrawn in open negotiation between players, but once trade cards have changed hands, a deal cannot be revoked. - 23.2 Trade is carried on by a system of barter involving only trade cards.
-Trade deals may not include treasury or civilization cards.
+Trade is open to all players, and is carried on by a system of barter involving only trade cards.
+Offers may be suspended, altered or withdrawn in open negotiation between players, but once trade cards have changed hands, a deal cannot be revoked.
 Any one deal may involve only two players. - 23.3 Each trade must involve at least three trade cards on each side.
 A player with fewer than three trade cards may not trade.
 When negotiating a trade each player must honestly inform the other of the number of trade cards he wishes to trade and the identity of the first two of the trade cards involved in the trade.
 This information must be correct the remaining card or cards need not be specified and may consist of any commodity or tradable calamity card(s), regardless of what was said to the other player.
-A player may not show his trade cards to another player during negotiations, nor may a player inform other players of the details of a trade after it is completed.
+Non-tradable calamitiy cards may neither be specified as one of the two named trade cards, nor be included as an additional trade card included in the deal, but must be retained by the player who drew it.